 The Australian and Victorian governments have invested more than $4 billion in the Regional Rail Revival program, which is upgrading every regional passenger rail line in Victoria and creating jobs and supplier opportunities.

-Rail Projects Victoria is responsible for its planning and implementation, on behalf of the Victorian Government.
+Rail Projects Victoria is responsible for the planning and implementation of the program, on behalf of the Victorian Government.

 Regional Rail Revival includes the following packages: